Elvis Merzļikins

-Elvis Merzļikins (/lv/; born 13 April 1994) is a Latvian professional ice hockey goaltender for the Columbus Blue Jackets of the National Hockey League (NHL).
+Elvis Merzļikins (/lv/; born 13 April 1994) is a Latvian professional ice hockey player who is a goaltender for the Columbus Blue Jackets of the National Hockey League (NHL).

 Merzļikins spent several years playing hockey in Switzerland for HC Lugano, and was awarded the Jacques Plante Trophy as best goaltender in the National League in both 2016 and 2018.
-Drafted 76th overall by the Blue Jackets in the 2014 NHL Entry Draft, Merzļikins moved to North America in 2019 and made his NHL debut that year.
+Drafted 76th overall by the Blue Jackets in the 2014 NHL entry draft, Merzļikins moved to North America in 2019 and made his NHL debut that year.

 Internationally Merzļikins has represented Latvia at the junior and senior level in multiple tournaments.

 Playing career

 Switzerland

 Merzļikins joined HC Lugano in 2009, September which allowed him to play in the National League (NL) with a Swiss player license and not count as an import player.
 Merzļikins made his NL debut with HC Lugano during the 2012–13 season on 28 September 2013 in a 2–1 victory over Lausanne HC.
 At the end of the 2013–14 season, Merzļikins was voted off as NL Media Most Improved Player and NL Youngster of the Year.
-Merzļikins was selected by the Columbus Blue Jackets of the National Hockey League (NHL) in the third round, 76th overall, of the 2014 NHL Entry Draft.
+Merzļikins was selected by the Columbus Blue Jackets of the National Hockey League (NHL) in the third round, 76th overall, of the 2014 NHL entry draft.

 In the 2015–16 season, Merzļikins enjoyed a breakout year after leading the league in saves (1,484) and ranking second in save percentage and fifth in wins with a 23–13–4 record in 44 contests.
 In the 2016 NLA playoffs, Merzļikins led HC Lugano to the NL final which they would eventually lose in five games to SC Bern.
 He posted a .937 save percentage and 2.32 goals against average in 15 playoffs games.
 His standout season was acknowledged by claiming the Jacques Plante Trophy as the league's best goalie.

 On 22 June 2016, he agreed to a three-year contract extension with Lugano, without an NHL out-clause.
 At the 2016 Spengler Cup, he was named to the tournament's all-star team.
 In the 2017–18 season, Merzļikins captured his second Jacques Plante Trophy as the league's Goaltender of the Year after finishing fourth in wins and fifth in saver percentage with a 19–15–1 record in 40 contests.
 Merzļikins returned for his sixth and last season under contract with HC Lugano in the 2018–19 campaign.
 He posted a 22–18–0 record with a 2.44 goals against average (GAA), .921 save percentage (SV%) and a career-high five shutouts in 43 games.